PyMVPA/PyMVPA/doc/source/tutorial4_classifiers.rst

 used to generate training and testing dataset for each cross-validation fold.
-So far we have only used `~mvpa.datasets.splitters.HalfSplitter` to divide the dataset into odd and even runs (based on our custom sample attribute ``runtype``.
-However, in general it is more common to perform so called leave-one-out cross-validation, where *one* independent part of a dataset is selected as testing dataset, while all other remain as the training dataset.
+So far we have only used `~mvpa.datasets.splitters.HalfSplitter` to divide the dataset into odd and even runs (based on our custom sample attribute ``runtype``).
+However, in general it is more common to perform so called leave-one-out cross-validation, where *one* independent part of a dataset is selected as testing dataset, while the other parts constitute the training dataset.
 This procedure is repeated till all parts have served as the testing dataset once.
 In case of our dataset we could consider each of the 12 runs as independent measurements (fMRI data doesn't allow us to